“Done shelving those VHS?” said Carl, the weekend manager, the collar of his blue polo a bit worn.

 “I am female, but ok.
 Very.”

-A few Aerth-hours later, Seth walked down a narrow corridor, strutting like a peacock in 15th century leggings, a WWII general’s button-down, rollerblades, a fluorescent Native American headdress and make-up in the style of Marilyn Monroe — or maybe Marilyn Manson.
-Somewhere inbetween.
+A few Aerth-hours later, Seth walked down a narrow corridor, strutting like a peacock in 15th century leggings, a WWII general’s button-down, rollerblades, a fluorescent Native American headdress and make-up in the style of Marilyn Monroe or possibly Marilyn Manson.

 The passage led to an enormous arena — empty except for a huge tree-like being immobilized in the center.
 Upon entry, Seth followed his directions and clapped wildly.
 The alien opened a single, huge eye, and spoke through telepathy.